LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   * Overclocking can provide those extra frames or decrease the processing time in workloads and provide you with a slightly better experience.
 Undervolting will reduce temperatures and voltages and will provide you with a quiet and stable experience.
 Combining the two is possible and is commonly done.
  ## Overclocking vs. Undervolting
   * Overclocking typically increases temperatures to gain performance.
 Undervolting will decrease temperatures and voltage to give consistent performance.
 While with overclocking, you may achieve a higher clock speed than undervolting, that clock speed may not be sustained under stress.
 They both have their place and you should choose the one that better fits your needs.
 For Ampere specifically, undervolting is heavily recommended as they power throttle very often unless they are modded in some way or have a high power limit.
- ## Defnition of HWiNFO Performance Limits
+ ## Definitions of HWiNFO Performance Limits
    | Performance Limit                         | Abbreviation | Definition                                                      |
    | :---------------------------------------- | :----------: | :-------------------------------------------------------------- |
    | Performance Limit - Power                 | Pwr          | GPU has hit the power limit defined by its VBIOS and throttled. |